 This can be compared to middle suburban areas or rural areas, with stable or well-established housing markets that are less volatile and require less updating (every two to three years).
 The benefit of regular updating of forecasts is not only to maintain greater accuracy, but also the ability to build knowledge within organisations about key local residential developments and demographic changes.

 State Government forecasts are generally based on what is known as a ‘top-down’ model.
 This means that forecasts are prepared for major regions (Statistical Divisions or Statistical Area 4s) and then effectively allocated to Local Government Areas (LGAs) and Statistical Local Areas or Statistical Area 2s (SLAs, SA2s), ensuring that these total to the numbers for the larger areas.
-The forecasts prepared for Coffs Harbour City by .id, in contrast are based on a 'bottom-up' approach, where development assumptions are made for each individual small area and the forecast for the LGA is a sum of the forecasts for each of the small areas.
+The forecasts prepared for Coffs Harbour City Council by .id, in contrast are based on a 'bottom-up' approach, where development assumptions are made for each individual small area and the forecast for the LGA is a sum of the forecasts for each of the small areas.

 While care is given to ensure a meaningful forecast based on a regional assessment of demand, assumptions are made based on specific development sites, areas and an assessment of the potential for additional residential infill. forecast.id has transparent assumptions published on the website to assist in understanding the basis of the forecasts.
 Generally limited supporting information is provided to assist in the understanding of State Government forecasts.

 DISCLAIMER: While all due care has been taken to ensure that the content of this website is accurate and current, there may be errors or omissions in it and no legal responsibility is accepted for the information and opinions in this website.